wistia/wistia-open-docs/_posts/stats-api.md

 ### Project: Show

 The stats API allows you to retrieve information about all the videos in a project.
+We know you like it when we let you get specific.

 #### The Request